-Prerequisites – Software Testing Basics, Types of Software Testing
+Prerequisites: Software Testing Basics, Types of Software Testing

 Beta Testing is performed by real users of the software application in a real environment.
 Beta testing is one of the types of User Acceptance Testing.
 A Beta version of the software, whose feedback is needed, is released to a limited number of end-users of the product to obtain feedback on the product quality.
 Beta testing helps in minimization of product failure risks and it provides increased quality of the product through customer validation.
 It is the last test before shipping a product to the customers.
 One of the major advantages of beta testing is direct feedback from customers.

 Characteristics of Beta Testing:

-- Reliability, security and robustness are checked during beta testing.
+- Reliability, security, and robustness are checked during beta testing.

-- Beta Testing commonly uses black box testing.
+- Beta Testing commonly uses black-box testing.

 Types of Beta Testing:

-There are different type of beta testing:
+There are different types of beta testing:

-Product is distributed to the target market and related data is gathered in all aspects.
+- Traditional Beta testing: Product is distributed to the target market and related data is gathered in all aspects.
 This data can be used for Product improvement.

-Product is released publicly to the world through online channels and data can be collected from anyone.
+- Public Beta Testing: Product is released publicly to the world through online channels and data can be collected from anyone.
 Based on feedback, product improvements can be done.
 For example, Microsoft conducted the largest of all Beta Tests for its operating system Windows 8 before officially releasing it.

-Product is released to a group of employees of an organization and collects feedback/data from the employees of the organization.
+- Technical Beta Testing: Product is released to a group of employees of an organization and collects feedback/data from the employees of the organization.

-Software product is released to the market for collecting feedback on specific features of the program.
+- Focused Beta Testing: Software product is released to the market for collecting feedback on specific features of the program.
 For example, important functionality of the software.

-Software product is released to the market and data is collected to make improvements for the future release of the product.
+- Post-release Beta Testing: Software product is released to the market and data is collected to make improvements for the future release of the product.

 Criteria for Beta Testing: